lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 ..  container:: justify

-    Adapt the current script and extract the strain-stress curves for the two CNTs (breakable and unbreakable):
+    Adapt the current scripts and extract the strain-stress curves for the two breakable and unbreakable CNTs:

 .. figure:: ../figures/level1/breaking-a-carbon-nanotube/stress-strain-curve-dark.png
     :alt: strain stain curve of the CNTs